Exit, Voice, and Loyalty: Politics

-Applying the theory to political situations

 The exit, voice, loyalty model can be used to explain relationships between nation states and their citizens.
 The model predicts that when citizens have a credible exit threat and states are dependent on their citizens, states are less likely to take actions that the citizens would object to.
 For the case of increased taxation by the state, examples of credible exit threats include having the economic resources to flee or the ability to easily evade taxes.
 States are said to be dependent on their citizens if they value citizen loyalty more than they value the benefits that would result from a policy change.
 When both of these criteria are met, the model would predict that the state would not pursue a policy that would encourage citizens to exit or to use voice.

 Additionally, the choice between using voice and exiting depends on which method has the least amount of costs and most benefits.
 In the case of Africa in precolonial and early colonial times, citizens often chose to exit in response to unfavorable policy changes and this exiting took the form of emigrating away from a state.
 Even when citizens could use voice, exiting was a better option because there was a large amount of open land that could yield benefits that were similar to the benefits obtained by living within the state.
 However, in the last hundred years there has been a shift in strategy away from migration (exit) and towards protesting (voice) because it is no longer as easy to find open land to exit to.